 Trust Assessment

-wp-playground received a trust score of 71/100, placing it in the Caution category.
-This skill has some security considerations that users should review before deployment.
+wp-playground received a trust score of 48/100, placing it in the Untrusted category.
+This skill has significant security findings that require attention before use in production.

-The analysis covered 4 layers: dependency_graph, llm_behavioral_safety, static_code_analysis, manifest_analysis.
-The llm_behavioral_safety layer scored lowest at 64/100, indicating areas for improvement.
+The analysis covered 4 layers: Manifest Analysis, Static Code Analysis, Dependency Graph, LLM Behavioral Safety.
+The Static Code Analysis layer scored lowest at 48/100, indicating areas for improvement.

-Last analyzed on February 11, 2026 (commit cdc950d5).
+Last analyzed on June 1, 2026 (commit 9b1e542c).
 SkillShield performs automated 4-layer security analysis on AI skills and MCP servers.

 Layer Breakdown